How to Apply

 We are based outside the United States.
 Can we apply?

-At this time, the Local Reporting Network is only open to news organizations in the 50 U.S. states, the District of Columbia and the U.S. territories.
+At this time, the Local Reporting Network is only open to news organizations in the 50 U.S. states.
 Partner publications must publish primarily in English.

 Can reporters in the network work on other stories while they’re doing their investigative projects?

 The goal of this initiative is to give your newsroom the resources and help to execute accountability stories that would not otherwise have been possible.
-We expect the reporter will be working on that full time.
-Having said that, we understand that other, crucial stories may come up.
+For partnerships where we are reimbursing a reporter’s salary, we expect them to be working on our shared project full time.
+The Sustainability Desk is different: We will work together to establish shared goals that fit in with your newsroom needs.
+In all cases, we do understand that other, crucial stories may come up.
 If that happens, we are confident we can all settle on a plan that works for everyone.

 What happens if our news organization experiences furloughs and pay cuts?